Quality of Light in Photography

 Let’s look at these same areas in hard light and in soft light.

-Because this type of light is very directional you get very sharp, well defined shadows.
+Because hard light is very directional you get very sharp, well defined shadows.

 On the flower to the left, which was shot in direct sunlight, you can see the sharp distinct shadows each peddle casts.